 During installation on UNIX systems, the default is to not include an entry for bin in your PATH.
-If you did not choose the custom install option and modify the default for PATH entry, and you do not have an entry for current directory in your PATH, use ./ help to start the help viewer.
+If you did not choose the custom install option and modify the default for PATH entry, and you do not have an entry for current directory in your PATH, use ./help to start the help viewer.

-Accessing VisiBroker online help topics from within the VisiBroker Console
+Accessing VisiBroker online help topics from within a VisiBroker GUI tool

-To access the online help from within the VisiBroker Console, choose Help|Help Topics.
+To access the online help from within a VisiBroker GUI tool, choose Help > Help Topics.